About This Project

 Once all the makeup was off, a photographer snapped some stills of me around the offices of SVU, for use as a prop in another scene.
 One still ended up on a bulletin board in a following scene, and was pretty visible throughout.
 I believe in that scene the detectives get word that Paul “Buzzy” Dumont died of his injuries.
 (Spoiler!)

 It was quite a fun day because of the little extra-special treatment I got and because I got to be around the stars.
 B.D.
-Wong was with me in the dressing room (I had no idea who he was until days later), and Mariska Hargitay was showing off some sexy photos her mother had sent her of Mariska with a young, sexy J.Lo look.
+Wong was with me in the dressing room (I had no idea who he was until days later), and Mariska Hargitay was showing off some sexy photos someone had sent her of Mariska with a young, sexy J.Lo look.
 Mariska was joking about how she now looks more lesbian chic than saucy sexpot.

 The episode aired on April 4th, 2003.
 I didn’t get to watch it because I was at a play at the time.
 When I walked out of the theater, I called my mother and she said, “You’re on right now!!”
 Then she said, “You’re still on!!”
 Then, “You’re still on!!”
 Then, “You’re not on anym–You’re on again!!”
 I think I got about 30 seconds of screen time in total, which is more than what my Law & Order principal work got me–and I got screen credit for that!